 Tell me about yourself?

-This is an open question, the interviewer not really looking to hear your life story, rather he is interested to see how you communicate and learn more about you from a career perspective.
+This is an open question, the interviewer is not really looking to hear your life story, rather he is interested to see how you communicate and learn more about you from a career perspective.

 “I’m a technology program manager with a strong background in enterprise software development and process improvement”